-- 1. The chiller has been properly installed according to factory recommendations and acceptable industry standards and local codes. - Chiller has been properly field started and commissioned in accordance with factory recommendations. - 3.
-A completed commissioning report (see Field Commissioning Checklist found on pages 44,45,46 of this booklet) has been completed, signed and returned back to Legacy Chillers, Inc. - 4.
+- 1. The chiller has been properly installed according to factory recommendations and acceptable industry standards and local codes. - 2.
+Chiller has been properly field started and commissioned in accordance with factory recommendations. - 3.
+A Field Commissioning Checklist form (located towards the back of the Legacy IOM booklet) has been completed signed and faxed back to Legacy Chiller Systems within 30 days of the installation date.
+Should tcompleted field commissioning checklist not be returned within 60 days of product shipment, warranty coverage could be delayed, or in some cases voided, at the factory's sole discretion. - 4.
 The application of the chiller is one for which it is properly suited and sized. - 5.
 The chiller has NOT experienced freight damage. - 6.
 Customers account must be current.
 Credit terms for each transaction are stated on your Factory Order Confirmation. - 7.
-Legacy Chillers, Inc. may, at its own discretion, require a second opinion for warranty by its own contractor.
-If an Authorized Legacy Chillers, Inc. Service Technician is available, Legacy Chillers, Inc. may require the repairs or a post repair inspection to be performed on the equipment at the factory's expense. - 8.
-Warranty will be activated by returning the completed "Field Commissioning Checklist... email the "Field Commissioning Checklist" to: support@legacychillers.com
+Legacy Chiller Systems may, at its own discretion, require a second opinion (for determination of warranty) by its own contractor.
+If an Authorized Legacy Chiller Systems Service Technician is available, Legacy Chiller Systems may require the repairs or a post repair inspection to be performed on the equipment at the factory's expense.

-STANDARD Parts Coverage: For a period of 13 MONTHS from shipment, Legacy Chillers, Inc. will exchange a factory installed part for reason of a factory confirmed defect in workmanship or material failure.
+STANDARD Parts Coverage: For a period of 12 MONTHS from shipment, Legacy Chiller System will exchange a factory installed part for reason of a factory confirmed defect in workmanship or material failure.

 STANDARD Parts coverage details: